 The second group of basic particles, that of nucleons, was just inaccessible as the first

 one, though the influence of the proton on the electron could be studied from the outside.

 At this point, however, the basic study of matter is threatening to go wrong.
 The inside structure

 of protons, and also that of neutrons, must be seen as being the most complicated motion-

 structure of the universe, because all structures of matter may be reduced to the proton structure.

 Therefore, the shooting of electrons on neutrons, resulting in three points of reflection (quarks)

 cannot be a reliable action.
 It does tell us nothing about the happenings inside, nor could it be

 made understandable by using words instead of mathematics.

-There is an alternative way of handling the problems, namely using our imagination by trying to
+There must be an alternative way of handling the problems, namely using our imagination to find

 - Protons exist of a big number of electrons and positrons (ec's), but have one electron less